GandhiNN/gandhinn.github.io/_posts/2025-08-18-reducing-cloning-overhead-in-aws-sdk-for-rust.md

 Heaptrack is split into two parts:

 1. The data collector, i.e. the `heaptrack` binary itself.
-2. The analyzer GUI called `heaptrack_gui` (needs Qt5 and KF5 dependencies; make sure both are available in your OS)
+2. The analyzer GUI called `heaptrack_gui` (it needs Qt5 and KF5 dependencies; make sure both are available in your OS)

 On Ubuntu (22.04) Heaptrack can be installed via `apt`: